 For some more information about Constrained Local Models, take a look at Xiaoguang Yan’s excellent tutorial, which was of great help in implementing this library.

-The following code initiates the clmtrackr with the model we included, and starts the tracker running on a video element.
+The following code initiates the clmtrackr with the default model (see the reference for some alternative models), and starts the tracker running on a video element.

 You can now get the positions of the tracked facial features as an array via